 The project ‘States of Control’ is curated by TOK - a curatorial duo founded by Anna Bitkina and Maria Veits for conducting multidisciplinary projects in Russia and beyond.

-for the full curatorial text about 'States of Control'.
+Follow the link for the full curatorial text about 'States of Control'.